 According to a recent study, every dollar invested into user experience can earn you up to a 9,900% return on your investment.
 A different study suggests that about 88% of people are reluctant to return to a site after dealing with poor user experience.

 Without an in-depth understanding of your users’ fears, needs, and aspirations, it’s impossible to create optimal experiences for them.
 Despite the broad spectrum of benefits that UX research has to offer, it’s often rejected by stakeholders for a variety of wrong reasons.
-In today’s article, we’ll try to dispel three of the most unsubstantiated misconceptions.
+In this article, we’ll try to dispel three of the most unsubstantiated misconceptions.

 What is UX Research?